You Earned a Ticket!

 Most children in California public schools are US citizens, born in the U.S.A. to parents who are also US citizens.
 But immigration is a big part of the story of California’s schools.

-Many school families in California include a mix of U.S. citizens, authorized residents and unauthorized ones.
-This lesson focuses on California's undocumented students, including the available facts and estimates, the relevant policies and their impact on children.
+About a fifth of California students live in a family with insecure immigration status.
+Many households include a mix of U.S. citizens, authorized residents and unauthorized ones.
+This lesson focuses on California's undocumented students, including the available facts and estimates, as well as changing policies that matter deeply to children.

 The 14th amendment of the US Constitution establishes that anyone born in the United States is a US citizen.
-Adopted in 1868 during the Reconstruction era following the Civil War, it is of vital importance in the education system.
+Adopted in 1868 during the Reconstruction era following the Civil War, this part of the constitution is vitally important to the education system.

 Family and personal documentation status is a serious concern for about a fifth of California students.

-Drawing on this data, in 2024 the Urban Institute concluded that about 3.4% of California children aged 5-17 (236,000) don’t have authorized status and another 16.2% (1,138,000) are U.S. citizens who live in a family where no parent has authorized status.
+In 2024 the Urban Institute estimated that about 3.4% of California children aged 5-17 (236,000) don’t have authorized status and another 16.2% (1,138,000) are U.S. citizens who live in a family where no parent has authorized status.
 Overall, about a fifth of California students live in a family where immigration status affects them.

-In California, students who have undocumented status (or whose family has mixed immigration status) tend to be bilingual or multi-lingual.
-Most have roots in Mexico or Central America, often from communities where a language other than Spanish is spoken.
+In California, students who have undocumented status (or whose family has mixed immigration status) tend to have roots in Mexico or Central America, often from communities where a language other than Spanish is spoken.
 Perhaps a quarter of students who might worry about their family’s immigration status speak an Asian language.
+All of these students tend to be bilingual or multi-lingual.

 Can undocumented students legally attend public school in California?
 Yes, they must!